CMccormick0003/Data_Science_Salary_Trends/README.md

 Calogera McCormick, Aaron Lilleoien, Minta Burke, Sana Ayubzai, Tawn Scotton

 # Hypotheses
-# Project Parts: Cleanign, Analyis, Modeling, Prediction
+# Project Parts: Cleaning, Analyis, Modeling, Prediction

 # Dataset description
 original csv: ds_salaries.csv
-CSV includes 11 columns and ***37XX?? rows.
+CSV includes 11 columns and 3755 rows.
 - work_year: The year the salary was paid.
 - experience_level: The experience level in the job during the year
 - employment_type: The type of employment for the role